cccbr/runningatower/content/docs/healthsafety/riskassessment/index.md

 ### Reviewing Controls

 Finally, the assessment must be a 'living document'.
 It should be reviewed regularly (probably annually) and certainly after any changes to the building or the personnel.
 The review dates should be publicised and adhered to.
 The review should involve all members, who may point out problems, accidents or near misses which might require modification to the document.

 ### Useful Information

 You may wonder why we did not offer this information right at the start.
 Well, we think that starting off by ploughing through this information would be enough to put you off the whole idea.
 But there is useful information here and the time to use this information is when you have understood the challenges in your own tower.
 The sources below may highlight things you have missed and may help you with identifying suitable controls.
 You should also consider the list of general safety principles given in the appendix to this document.

-The [UK Health and Safety Executive](https://www.hse.gov.uk/) and [Ecclesiastical Insurance Group](https://ecclesiastical.com/) provide extensive risk management information, that from Ecclesiastical being more relevant to churches and ringers.
+The **[UK Health and Safety Executive](https://www.hse.gov.uk/)** and **[Ecclesiastical Insurance Group](https://ecclesiastical.com/)** provide extensive risk management information, that from Ecclesiastical being more relevant to churches and ringers.

-The ***[CCCBR](https://runningatower.cccbr.org.uk/docs/glossary/#cccbr)*** have published [various guidance documents](https://cccbr.org.uk/tower-operation/).
+The [CCCBR](https://runningatower.cccbr.org.uk/docs/glossary/#cccbr) have published **[various guidance documents](https://cccbr.org.uk/tower-operation/)**.
 These cover church tower access, lighting in and around towers, fire safety and risk assessment, and lightning protection.
-These will gradually be incorporated into Running a Tower.
+These will gradually be incorporated into this 'Running a Tower' document.

-[ART: excellence in ringing teaching, Association of Ringing Teachers.](https://www.ringingteachers.org) provide advice and assistance on teaching ringing.
+**[ART: excellence in ringing teaching, Association of Ringing Teachers.](https://www.ringingteachers.org)** provide advice and assistance on teaching ringing.

 ## Appendix

 ### General Principles for Safety in the Bell Tower

-This list is intended to help you and the ***[tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority)*** to spot hazards and identify controls.
+This list is intended to help you and the [tower authority](https://runningatower.cccbr.org.uk/docs/glossary/#tower-authority) to spot hazards and identify controls.
 Please do not think that you can complete a risk assessment just from this list.
 Your assessment should be based on the tower where you ring and an assessment of risks and mitigations.

 - A clean and tidy environment must be maintained within the tower.
 -    This is more likely to be achieved by encouraging a 'tidy culture', rather than by